bedops/bedops/docs/content/reference/set-operations/bedops.rst

 Element-of (-e, --element-of)
 -----------------------------

-The ``--element-of`` operation shows the elements of the first ("*reference*") file that overlap elements in the second and subsequent files by the specified length (in bases) or by percentage of length.
+The ``--element-of`` operation shows the elements of the first ("*reference*") file that overlap elements in the second and subsequent "*query*" files by the specified length (in bases) or by percentage of length.

-In the following example, we search for elements in the reference set ``A`` which overlap elements in ``B`` by at least one base:
+In the following example, we search for elements in the reference set ``A`` which overlap elements in query set ``B`` by at least one base:

 .. image:: ../../../assets/reference/set-operations/reference_setops_bedops_elementof_ab.png
    :width: 99%